1. What causes osteoporosis?

 - Risk factors for development include obesity, heredity, and injury or overuse of joints

-If you suffer from both osteoporosis and osteoarthritis, a healthcare professional can help you develop a plan to manage both conditions.
-It is especially important to plan an exercise routine.
+If you suffer from both osteoarthritis and osteoporosis, a healthcare professional can help you develop a plan to manage both conditions.
+It is essential to plan an exercise routine.
 Exercise can help strengthen weak bones and muscles, help prevent falls and injuries, and it can also be used to help control pain.
 Weight-bearing exercise can help prevent osteoporosis.

-5. How do I choose a calcium supplement?
+5. How do I choose a calcium supplement for osteoporosis prevention?

 - Calcium carbonate should be taken with food